Country Profile: Bulgaria

 Energy

-Bulgaria's energy sector includes a mix of nuclear, fossil fuels, and renewable resources.
-The country has achieved 100% electrification, with a significant portion of its electricity generated from nuclear power.
+Bulgaria's energy sector is primarily composed of nuclear, fossil fuels, and renewable sources.
+The country achieves nearly complete electrification, with a significant portion of its electricity generated from nuclear power.
+Bulgaria is working towards energy modernization amid challenges related to fossil fuel dependency.

 Environment